 Best Free Annual Parades in New York City for Kids

 As the saying goes, everyone loves a parade.
-And in NYC, we have plenty of processions to choose from.
-During the warmer months, there are parades practically every week celebrating a wide variety of cultures and causes, and all of them are FREE.
+And during the warmer months, there are parades in NYC practically every week celebrating a wide variety of cultures and causes, and all of them are FREE.

-While it's always cool to watch the colorful costumes, floats, and performers pass by, there are certain annual parades that are particularly great for families.
-These processions are either exceptionally vibrant like Chinatown's Lunar New Year Parade or the Three Kings Day Parade, or invite costumed kids to get in on the action like the small Halloween Parades that are much less intense than the big one in Greenwich Village.
+While it's always cool to watch the colorful costumes, floats, and performers pass by, there are certain annual parades in New York City that are particularly great for families.
+These processions are either exceptionally vibrant, like Chinatown's Lunar New Year Parade or the Three Kings Day Parade in East Harlem, or invite costumed kids to get in on the action, like the small, community-based Halloween Parades that are much less intense than the big one in Greenwich Village.

-Included in our list are parades we've attended—some many times—or others that come highly recommended.
-So, get our your calendar and save these dates to see if you can catch them all!
+Included in our list are popular NYC parades we've attended—some many times—or those that come highly recommended.
+So, get out your calendar, and save these dates to see if you can catch them all!

 The bonnets are amazing at the Easter Bonnet Parade.
 Photo courtesy of the event